willnode/engine4-doc/README.md

 # Contribution

 If you really want to help, please do that via issues.
-We do not accept pull requests for small changes.
+We do not accept pull requests because this is a generated content.